 SPAN3900 Topics in Spanish 3 s.h.

-Study of selected topics of interest in Spanish, to be announced prior to the semester when the course is offered.
+Study of selected topics of interest in the Spanish-speaking world, to be announced prior to the semester when the course is offered.
 May be repeated for credit as topics change.
 Goal 4